OpenTails/tail_app/PRIVACY.md

 - Trigger Type & Gear Type used
 - Action Name & Type used

+The analytics dashboard (public) can be found [here](https://plausible.codel1417.xyz/tail-app).

 ### Error Reporting

-if an error occurs, relevant data is collected and stored in a self hosted [Sentry](https://sentry.io/) instance.
+if an error occurs, relevant data is collected and stored in [Sentry](https://sentry.io/).
-Data is stored for up to 90 days (the default for a self hosted sentry instance) and only used for fixing issues with the app.
-This is not shared with any 3rd parties.
+Data is stored for up to 90 days and only used for fixing issues with the app.
+This data is not used for tracking or shared with any other 3rd parties.

 #### The following data is collected